mrdoob/three.js/threejs/lessons/threejs-lights.md

 *light.add(helper);
 ```

-One thing to notice is that unlike the `DirectionalLight` and the `SpotLight` the
+One thing to notice is that unlike the `DirectionalLight` and the `SpotLight`, the
 `RectAreaLight` does not use a target.
 It just uses its rotation.
 Another thing
 to notice is the helper needs to be a child of the light.
 It is not a child of the
 scene like other helpers.